Gantz Family Collections Center

 My earliest visits to The Field Museum required a permission slip.
 Growing up in the Chicago suburbs, I visited the Museum on numerous field trips.
 Hooked at an early age!

 While pursuing my degree in Anthropology at the University of Illinois at Chicago, I became a volunteer in the Education department, posted in the Webber Resource Center on Saturday afternoons.
 Once I decided to pursue a degree in Library Science, I started to volunteer in the Museum Archives.
 I left my volunteer role at the museum in 1997.

 While pursuing my Masters Degree in Library Science at Dominican University, I worked in several other types of libraries, from a suburban public library to an academic law library.
-I was hired at The Field Museum as Reference Librarian in 2002 and currently hold the position of Museum Librarian.
+I was hired at The Field Museum as Reference Librarian in 2002 and currently hold the position of Museum Librarian & Head of Library Collections.
 I am responsible for the overall operation of the Library and its collections and services.

 Dominican University, M.L.S.

 Research services, information retrieval, managing electronic resources, creating policies & procedures, circulation of print collections, interlibrary loan, collection development, supervising employees and volunteers, space planning, collection maintenance & inventory.